6.1 DRAINAGE MANAGEMENT

 - Reduced risk for flooding and erosion problems

-- Reduced frost heave related problems due to increasing load
+- Reduced frost heave related problems due to increased load

 New layers on the top might not be the best option if: